cvxgrp/retirement/README.md

 ## Poetry

-We assume you share the love for [Poetry](https://python-poetry.org).
+We assume you share our love for [Poetry](https://python-poetry.org).
 Once you have installed poetry you can perform

 ```bash